-MBA Interview Prep 2: Do’s and Don’ts – Preparing for a team-based interview
+MBA Interview Prep 2: Preparing for a team-based interview

-2nd in a 4-part series on MBA interviews
+2nd in a 5-part series on MBA interviews

 While most MBA programs interview applicants one-on-one, there are some schools that follow a different interview style.
 The Wharton School of Business and Michigan Ross, for example, use a team-based interview format, where approximately four to five candidates are assessed simultaneously on their ability to work collaboratively.
 Business school is all about working with others, and the aim of these interviews is to test just this.

-If you have a team-based discussion coming up, here are the top 10 things you what you should keep in mind:
+If you have a team-based discussion coming up, here are the top 10 things you should keep in mind:

 - Be positive and productive.
 Although the discussion might get heated, don’t raise your voice, and monitor yourself for aggressive body language.
 Try to understand other people’s points of view and communicate in a respectful and constructive way.

 - At the beginning of the discussion, learn the names of the people in your group.
 Then, build on someone’s point whenever possible, using their name, for example: “You make a great point Rahul.
 To add to that, how about we….”.
 This makes the conversation more personal and engaging, and shows your ability to build on a proposal rather than push to have your own ideas front and centre.

 - It’s fine to play devil’s advocate – in fact, in some cases that may be essential to ensure that all aspects are being considered.
 But don’t be argumentative or defensive.
 Speak to others the way you would want to be spoken to.
 It’s important to be able to disagree without being derogatory, condescending, or personalising the conversation.